-Though Dwight Bennett is a native Californian, he earned his B.S. in Geography and his M.F.A. in Silversmithing/Metalsmithing at Indiana State University.
+Dwight Bennett is a native Californian, who earned his B.S. in Geography and his M.F.A. in Silversmithing/Metalsmithing at Indiana State University.

 Dwight has been a self-employed metalsmith based out of Long Beach, CA for most of the last 45 years.
 As such, he has deftly taken the challenge of creating, customizing, restoring, altering, reproducing and replacing bronze, gold, silver, copper & brass decorative metal objects generally thought to be impossible to conserve or impractical to make.

 After college, he designed a successful line of high-end sterling silver key rings for men.
-One day by total fluke, a U. S. Customs Service Special Agent discovered Dwight had a knack for spontaneously fixing “items” (items specifically meant not to be broken) by putting them back together on-site during covert activities.
-Ironically, Dwight had learned this skill from the knowledge he gained as a metalsmith!
 Dwight has also applied his metal making abilities to making prototypes of a revolutionary new type of crutch that he is in the process of patenting.

-He worked independently for Road & Track Magazine where, for 33 years, he made photo-ready metal “props” for special edition articles, and designed and built all the hand-made trophies given by R&T at the most prestigious venues that they sponsored such as the Amelia Island and Pebble Beach Concours d’Elegance.
+He worked independently for Road & Track Magazine where, for 33 years, he made photo-ready metal “props” for special edition articles, and designed and built all the hand-made trophies given by R&T.

 Dwight is also a professional preparator where for twelve years he exclusively hung all the artworks for the Second City Council Art Gallery + Performance Space, and occasionally for the Armory Center for the Arts in Pasadena.
 After inventing a tool used exclusively for the hanging process, all art was hung professionally with the centers of each piece at eye level (considered to be) 57” to 60” from the floor.